 Alexandria Technical and Community College has a rich history of academic excellence and exceptional faculty and staff.
 The college is located in central Minnesota and is surrounded by a beautiful community that provides engaging activities year around.

-- The college is recognized as a national leader in advanced technical skills and transfer education.
+- The college is recognized as a national leader in advanced technical skills education.

 - Most programs include hands-on, student-centered, experiential learning.

 - Highest graduation rate of all Minnesota public two-year colleges.